Best Kept Playing Fields Competition

 • Class 6 - for best kept football pitch (Ernest Doe Ltd)

-• Class 7 - for exceptional work carried out during the year.
+• Class 7 - for exceptional work carried out during the year (The Augustine Courtauld Trust)

-Any member of EPFA can enter any or all of their facilities in as many Classes of the competition as appropriate.
+Any member of EPFA can enter any or all of their facilities in as many Classes of the competition as appropri

-It is now £10 for the first 5 entries and £2 per entry thereafter.
+Entry Fee is £10 for the first 5 entries and £2 per entry thereafter.

 Entry to the competition is exclusive to EPFA members.
 Not a member?
 Then why not contact us and join today.
 We offer a lot of great benefits and are always on hand to help with your playing field and sports ground matters.

 Any member, whether Parish or Town council, sports club or organisation – indeed anybody or group involved in the management of playing fields, children’s playgrounds or sports grounds – is welcome to enter.
-Just contact Tracy Smith on the Helpline or use the Contact Us Form on our website.
+Just contact us on the Contact Us Form on our website.
 Judging takes place throughout the Summer (so don’t be alarmed if you see somebody furtively prowling around your playing field armed with a clipboard and furiously making notes – he’s probably one of ours!) and the awards are announced at our AGM in October.

 The competition was the original brainchild of Gerald Snook, a past Chairman, and in his honour and to acknowledge the unstinting service he gave over so many years to Essex Playing Fields Association, at the suggestion of our Patron Lord Petre the cup awarded to the winner of Class 3 (Children’s Playground) has been re-named “The Gerald Snook Trophy”.
 Since Gerald’s retirement in 2004 the management of the competition has been in the hands of our Competitions Sub-committee.